alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/loving-mmvm-and-asynchronous-operations.md

 tags: [MVVM]
 categories: [WPF]
 ---
-Iâ€™m using in a project a modified version of MVVM in WPF originally made by my dear friend [Mauro](http://www.topics.it/) (check his project [Radical](http://radical.codeplex.com/), it is really cool).
+I'm using in a project a modified version of MVVM in WPF originally made by my dear friend [Mauro](http://www.topics.it/) (check his project [Radical](http://radical.codeplex.com/), it is really cool).
 Actually I use a custom DelegateCommand to handle communication between View and the View Model.
 Here is a sample snippet on how I initialize a command in View Model.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 SaveCurrent = DelegateCommand.Create()